jemmadms/ISA616-Project2-Group12/README.md

 # Overview of the Repository

-The purpose of this repository is for Jemma Marcus-Shi and Linjie Zhu  interact with GitHub to access the files for our second project in ISA 616.
-Below, we include details about our client, client job, and how we are going to analyze the data.
+The purpose of this repository is for Jemma Marcus-Shi and Linjie Zhu to interact with GitHub to access the files for our second project in ISA 616.

 ## Project Overview

-Annually, the FSB conducts a senior survey of graduates to learn of their employment status.
-In addition, information is verified using LinkedIn and employer survey information.
-The data you are provided ('FSB_BI_Survey_2019_2021.rds') contains data on graduates for 2019, 2020, and 2021.
-The data are merged from two sources:  the senior survey, and data from the Miami University database.

-The data are anonymized, however it is possible that if you look hard enough, you can identify students.
-You are bound, ethically not to do so.
-It is a strict ethical code that you will not discuss individual data points with ANYONE except for me and your team.
-Failure to comply with this code of ethics will result in a failing grade in the course.
+The collaborators on this project will be using the FSB data on the employment status of graduates in order to find information about geographic trends (Question #1 in the project).
+They will be determining where students are going, what the salary differentials are by region, what jobs are dominant in each region, and what the top 3-5 job categories are in the cities where graduates most commonly work.
+In addition, the collaborators will analyze what the risks and opportunities are for placement in each city and/or region.

 ## Data Sources